The BDD Foundation

 The BDD Foundation began in 2006 by Ruth Ryan assisted by Stuart Chandler and Matt Chappel and Stephen Hosking as a website providing information about BDD.
 It was set up by a small group of individuals with BDD but they were unable to keep it going.
 The current trustees resurrected the brand and registered it as a charity in September 2013.

-Today, we have an operations manager to help run the day-to-day operations, as well as an excellent group of volunteers.
+Today, we have an operations manager to help run the day-to-day operations, an administrative assistant, e-helpline manager as well as an excellent group of volunteers.

 Since 2006, we have achieved the following: